Casus-B/Casus-custom-Chatfill-II/README.md

 Thinking models are recommended, but I've found that even without thinking the output is quite good.

   (Kimi 2.6 is spotty; it's even much more prone to fall into endless thinking loops than its predecessor.
-You may be able to address this by adding a toggle or two that instructs Kimi to skip drafting, to answer after one pass, etc.  Personally I don't think the juice is worth the squeeze, but FWIW I had some luck with such tactics with my old preset.)
+You may be able to address this by adding a toggle that instructs Kimi to skip drafting, to answer after one pass, etc.  Personally I don't think the juice is worth the squeeze, but FWIW I had some luck with such tactics with my old preset.)

 As for what I changed/added: